-Over five days, you'll have time to explore each nook of the woodlands, marshes, and Serengeti Plains in the Ngorongoro Conservation Area during off-road game drives.
-Wildebeest calving occurs during a three-week period when about 80 to 90% of the calves are born, increasing the likelihood young survive.
-We'll also watch for exciting predation behaviors when carnivores attempt to catch a calf.
+With more than five days here, you'll have time to explore each nook of the woodlands, marshes, and Serengeti Plains in the Ngorongoro Conservation Area during off-road game drives.
+Wildebeest calving occurs during a three-week period when about 80 to 90% of the calves are born, increasing the likelihood that calves survive.
+Keep an eye out for exciting predation behaviors when carnivores attempt to catch a calf.